Pali Canon: Views concerning authorship in the period of pre-sectarian Buddhism

 Most scholars agree there was a rough body of sacred literature that an early community maintained and transmitted.
 (Note: Ronald Davidson states, "most scholars agree that there was a rough body of sacred literature (disputed) that a relatively early community (disputed) maintained and transmitted.")

 Much of the Pali Canon is found also in the scriptures of other early schools of Buddhism, parts of whose versions are preserved, mainly in Chinese.
 Many scholars have argued that this shared material can be attributed to the period of Pre-sectarian Buddhism.
 This is the period before the early schools separated in about the fourth or third century BC.

 Views concerning agnosticism

 Some scholars see the Pali Canon as expanding and changing from an unknown nucleus.
 Arguments given for an agnostic attitude include that the evidence for the Buddha's teachings dates from long after his death.

 Some scholars of later Indian Buddhism and Tibetan Buddhism say that little or nothing goes back to the Buddha.
 Ronald Davidson has little confidence that much, if any, of surviving Buddhist scripture is actually the word of the historical Buddha.
 Geoffrey Samuel says the Pali Canon largely derives from the work of Buddhaghosa and his colleagues in the 5th century AD.
 Gregory Schopen argues that it is not until the 5th to 6th centuries AD that we have any definite evidence about the contents of the Canon.
 This position was criticized by A. Wynne.
+Bhikkhu Anālayo has published a detailed refutation of Gregory Schopen's arguments.